View FREE Lessons!

 When calculating the US’s CPI, the Bureau of Labor Statistics is challenged to identify what should go in the market basket.
 If the items do not accurately represent what consumers buy, the calculated inflation rate will be inaccurate.
 Today, there are approximately 200 categories divided into eight groups in the market basket used to calculate the CPI.
 Each item is weighted by the probability that it will be purchased.
 For example, people buy food more often than they do clothes, so food is assigned a higher value than clothes.
 The table below shows the market basket categories and their weight in December 2013.

 Source: Bureau of Labor Statistics - Table 1 on Page 4

 Market Baskets Must Change

 To accurately measure inflation, market baskets must change to reflect current spending patterns.
 Imagine comparing price levels between 1950 and today using the same market basket.
 We have moved from typewriters to computers.
 Families had one phone in 1950, but a family of four today may have four or even five phones.
 Televisions now provide color, high definition pictures on large screens, rather than black and white pictures shown on a 1950 small screen television.
 In 1950, a family may have been able to access three channels.
 Today, literally hundreds of channels may be available.
 Our cars are more efficient and travel farther on a gallon of gas.
 Increases in the price of one good included in the market basket may prompt us to substitute another good.
-(See Demand – The Consumer’s Perspective
+(See our lesson Demand – The Consumer’s Perspective

 for a detailed discussion of the substitution effect.)
 These are examples of why the market basket must change periodically to reflect changes in our spending patterns.
 Collecting and analyzing the massive amount of data from consumers who retain a diary on their spending patterns is a complicated task, which explains why the CPI is frequently revised several weeks after it is released.